sayaaoi/Open.Data.Mashups.Project/README.md

-# Popularity of LGBT/Feminist movies by state in US
+# Reactions to LGBT/Feminist movies and Political tendency by state in US

 - If people’s opinion and interest towards LGBT/feminism movies are divided by state.